typekcz/beepboop-steam/README.md

 ## Known issues
  * It's just wrong...
  * Bot is sometimes logged out of Steam and you have to restart it.
+ * Look like my bot's account has some voice chat ban.
+He cannot join voice chat, it's stuck on connecting.
+I updated the code so that he won't sit in empty room and will rejoin when someone joins, so we'll see.